Xavaitron/Mastering_Web3.0/README.md

 Once the server is running, open [http://localhost:3000](http://localhost:3000/) in your browser to view your application.

 ## Deployment

+.env file has been kept in the repo intentionally change the private key accordingly if the it shows insufficient balance error

+make sure the port for backend is 3001 and frontend is running on 3000

 ```npx hardhat run --network sepolia scripts/deploy.js```

 update the contract address in env file and update the ABI